 Generics: Parameters, Wrappers and template-specialisation

-It becomes generic as we pass an Argument to the base-class.
+It becomes generic as we pass an Argument to the base class.
 Only that makes SlowStart a generic!

 It is not visual in the definition.